omalleymatt/Palmer-Penguins/README.md

 ## Current Challenge

 For simple EDA tasks, short, simple prompts seem to work well--the preprogrammed context is doing its job.
-As I tried multi-step analysis like displaying a correlation matrix as a heatmap, context becomes an issue.
+As I tried multi-step analysis like displaying a correlation matrix as a heatmap, and the more complicated steps to prepare the data for modeling, context becomes an issue.
 I'm coming across the issue of having a single context statement that goes to the model with each prompt--I can't add to it as I go, because that will create issues with earlier prompts.
 I'm looking into dynamic context options.

+Other ideas to try soon:
+- Adding a simpler prompting function where I can just specify the context within each prompt to test out different ways to phrase the context
+- Building a function where the model will ask clarifying questions instead of making assumptions when the context is insufficient

 ## Project Structure